Novaliches Cathedral

-Novaliches Cathedral, canonically recognized as the Cathedral-Shrine and Parish of the Good Shepherd, is a Roman Catholic church located along Regalado Avenue in Barangay Fairview, Quezon City in the Philippines.
+The Cathedral Shrine and Parish of the Good Shepherd, commonly known as Novaliches Cathedral, is a Roman Catholic church located along Regalado Avenue in Barangay Fairview, Quezon City in the Philippines.
 It is the seat of the Diocese of Novaliches.
-It was established on August 5, 1975 by Manila Archbishop Jaime L. Cardinal Sin, who designated Rev. Fr.
-Fidelis Ruben Limcaco as the church's first parish priest.
+The church was established on August 5, 1975, by Manila Archbishop, Jaime Lachica Sin, who designated Fidelis Ruben Limcaco as the church's first parish priest.

 From 1975 to 2003, the Good Shepherd Archdiocesan Shrine was a part of the Archdiocese of Manila.
-It was elevated into the status of cathedral when it was designated to be the seat of the newly created Diocese of Novaliches in January 2003.
-Rev. Msgr.
-Jesus-Romulo C. Rañada, PC became the first cathedral rector.
-Since 2019, Rev. Fr.
-Antonio E. Labiao Jr., VG has been the pastor and rector.
+It was elevated to the status of cathedral when it was designated as the seat of the newly created Diocese of Novaliches in January 2003.
+Jesus-Romulo C. Rañada became the first cathedral rector.
+Since 2019, Antonio E. Labiao Jr. has been the pastor and rector.

 History

-The Catholic Community of Fairview in Quezon City started when a new subdivision, Fairview Park, was developed by the Regalado Family in the northern part of Quezon City in the early 70's.
-During that time, there was no daily mass in their community.
-It was still part of the Parish of Our Lady of Mount Carmel in Project 6, Quezon City and Sunday Mass was celebrated by a Dutch Carmelite Priest, Fr.
-Nico Hofstede, O.Carm in a motor pool owned by the Regalado Family.
+The Catholic Community of Fairview in Quezon City started when a new subdivision, Fairview Park, was developed by the Regalado family in the northern part of Quezon City in the early 1970s.
+During that time, there was no daily Mass in their community.
+It was still part of the Parish of Our Lady of Mount Carmel in Project 6, Quezon City and Sunday Mass was celebrated by a Dutch Carmelite priest, Nico Hofstede, in a motor pool owned by the Regalado Family.

 The community in Fairview Park was then growing and it was the dream of the residents that a new parish be founded within the subdivision.
-On August 18, 1975, Jaime Cardinal Sin erected a new parish in Fairview Park.
-He appointed and installed on the same day Fr.
-Fidelis Ruben Limcaco as the first Parish Priest.
-Fr.
-Fidelis named the Parish as “The Good Shepherd Parish”.
+On August 18, 1975, Jaime Sin erected a new parish in Fairview Park.
+He appointed and installed on the same day Fidelis Ruben Limcaco as the first parish priest.
+Limcaco named the parish as "The Good Shepherd Parish".
 It had a wide area of jurisdiction; Tala & Bagong Silang (Caloocan) in the north; part of Novaliches in the west; Luzon Avenue in the south; and Marikina River in the east.